Step-by-Step Guide | October 17, 2022

 • Which routes would be easiest to put electric school buses on at the start?

-• Is there an opportunity to place electric school buses on routes through neighborhoods with worse air quality or to replace your oldest buses first to increase the equity impact of this cleaner technology?
+• Is there an opportunity to place electric school buses on routes through neighborhoods with lower air quality or to replace your oldest school buses first to increase the equity impact of this cleaner technology?

 • Do you need to change parking arrangements?